sea-shunned/pymock/user_guide.md

 * `"L"`: The neighbourhood parameter
 * `"L_comp"`: The component neighbourhood parameer used in the other mutation methods (i.e. not "original")
 * `"strategies"`: The strategy to use - only important for the adaptive version of MOCK.
 * `"seed_file"`: For reproducible experiments, provide the name to a seed file.
-For details on this, see the example in the validation folder.
+It is expected that this is in the `seeds` subdirectory.
 If none is provided, random seeds are generated and saved in the experiment folder.

 # Code Overview
 ## Directory Structure & Saving/Loading